excellalabs/modern-java/README-chapter-16.md

 ## 16.2.
 IMPLEMENTING AN ASYNCHRONOUS API

-Homework, follow steps in this section, and implement it in this solution
+Homework, follow steps starting in this section and continuing through the rest of the chapter, and implement it in this solution

 ## SUMMARY